-1.2 This report supports an application for phased redevelopment of the Kennet Centre comprising the partial demolition of existing buildings, flexible-use commercial space, headquarters office building, 402 dwellings plus residents' ancillary facilities, access, car parking and cycle parking, landscaping & open space, sustainable energy installations, and associated works.
+1.2 This report supports an application for phased redevelopment of the Kennet Centre comprising the partial demolition of existing buildings, flexible-use commercial space, 426 dwellings plus residents' ancillary facilities, access, car parking and cycle parking, landscaping & open space, sustainable energy installations, and associated works.
 Refer to Appendix 1 for a copy of the proposed Site Layout.